James Barry (painter): Career

 Barry, Self-portrait, 1803, oil on canvas.
 National Gallery of Ireland, Dublin.

-The painting that first brought him into public notice, and gained him the acquaintance and patronage of Edmund Burke, was founded on an old tradition of the landing of St Patrick on the sea coast of Cashel, (this is a mistake reproduced from another source, Cashel is an inland town far from the sea) and of the conversion and Baptism of the King of Cashel It was exhibited in London in 1762 or 1763 and rediscovered in the 1980s, in unexhibitable condition.
+The painting that first brought him into public notice, and gained him the acquaintance and patronage of Edmund Burke, was the Baptism of the King of Cashel, exhibited at the Royal Dublin Society in 1763.
+This work was purchased by a group of members of the Parliament of Ireland to be hung in the Commons Chamber of the Parliament House, Dublin.
+The painting was believed lost (even by Barry himself) in the fire which occurred there on 27 February 1792, but is almost certainly the painting rediscovered by William L. Pressly at Terenure College in 1976, in unexhibitable condition.

 By the liberality of Burke and his other friends, Barry in the latter part of 1765 was enabled to go abroad.
 He went first to Paris, then to Rome, where he remained upwards of three years, from Rome to Florence and Bologna, and thence home through Venice.
 While in Italy, he became friendly with the Scottish painter Alexander Runciman and the Swedish sculptor Tobias Sergel.
 His letters to the Burkes, giving an account of Raphael, Michelangelo, Titian and Leonardo da Vinci, show remarkable insight.
 Barry painted two pictures while abroad, an Adam and Eve and a Philoctetes.
 Barry had also mastered the art of aquatint.

 Soon after his return to England in 1771, he produced his picture of Venus, which was compared to the Galatea of Raphael, the Venus of Titian and the Venus de Medici.
 In 1773 he submitted his Jupiter and Juno on Mount Ida at the Royal Academy Exhibition of 1773.
 His Death of General Wolfe, in which the British and French soldiers are represented in very primitive costumes, was considered a falling-off from his great style of art.
 His fondness for Greek costume was assigned by his admirers as the cause of his reluctance to paint portraits.
 His failure to go on with a portrait of Burke which he had begun caused a misunderstanding with his early patron.
 The difference between them is said to have been widened by Burke's growing intimacy with Sir Joshua Reynolds, and by Barry's jealousy of the fame and fortune of his rival "in a humbler walk of the art".
 About the same time he painted a pair of classical subjects, Mercury inventing the lyre, and Narcissus, the last suggested to him by Burke.
 He also painted a historical picture of Chiron and Achilles, and another of the story of Stratonice, for which last the duke of Richmond gave him a hundred guineas.